wtsi-hgi/yascp/README.md

 ## Credits

-Yascp was originally written by Matiss Ozols as part of the Cardinal project but is applicable to many other projects with contributions from Leland Taylor, Guillaume Noell, Hannes Ponstingl, Vivek Iyer,  Henry Taylor, Tobi Alegbe, Monika Krzak, Alessandro Raveane, Carl Anderson, Anna Lorenc, Nicole Soranzo.
+Yascp was originally written by Matiss Ozols as part of the Cardinal project but is applicable to many other projects with contributions from Leland Taylor, Guillaume Noell, Hannes Ponstingl, Vivek Iyer,  Henry Taylor, Tobi Alegbe, Monika Krzak, Alessandro Raveane, Carl Anderson, Anna Lorenc, Stephen Watt, Nicole Soranzo.
 <!-- TODO nf-core: If applicable, make list of people who have also contributed -->

 ## Contributions and Support